 READ TO A DOG

-A story time geared to toddlers and their caregivers featuring age-appropriate books, finger-plays, movement, and songs.
+A story time geared to toddlers and their caregivers, featuring a 20-30-minute musical story time with age-appropriate books, finger-plays, movement and songs.
 Drop-ins welcome.
 No pre-registration necessary.